barrettotte/qr-asm/README.md

 If its not obvious I'm bad at assembly...I'm sure there are a disgusting amount of optimizations I could have done.
 But, I tried to keep things simple so a dummy like me could understand this a year from now.
 Specifically, I didn't really leverage 32-bit word sizes or ARM's fancy optional shifting on each instruction.

+Additionally, the binary generated is massive...I haven't messed with linkers yet.
+So I'm just going to leave it the way it is for now...

 ## QR Code Limitations